marswanttobeanalyst/ML/README.md

-# My diary of learning Machine Learning
+# My diary of Machine Learning
-My progress of learning Machine Learning.
+My progress of learning Machine Learning, Deep learning and everything AI related.
 The notes, the tutorial and the projects.

 ## Supervised Learning
 algorithms that learn x to y or input to output mappings.
 The key characteristic of supervised learning is that you give your learning algorithm examples to learn from.